AffectAnalysisGroup/AFARtoolbox/README.md

 # Update :exclamation:

-### Try our :new: , improved, faster and dependency-free GUI version-[PyAFAR](https://affectanalysisgroup.github.io/PyAFAR/).
+This version of AFAR uses MATLAB, a newer version for python is now available.
+The python version is named [PyAFAR](https://affectanalysisgroup.github.io/PyAFAR/).

-Thank you for using AFAR, we hope to hear about your experience with [PyAFAR](https://affectanalysisgroup.github.io/PyAFAR/).
+### Try our new, improved, faster and dependency-free GUI version-[PyAFAR](https://affectanalysisgroup.github.io/PyAFAR/).

-AFAR is still functional, however, it is no longer being maintained.
+MATLAB AFAR is still functional, however, MATLAB AFAR is **no longer being maintained**.
+PyAFAR replaces MATLAB AFAR.

 ___